ealter/Elm-GUIs/paper/paper.md

 same for each todo entry.
 The polymorphic `a`s are unique identifiers (ascending integers) for each entry.

+The todo label Elements are dynamic and do not detect hover information.
+The button Elements that do detect hover information are known statically.
+Without `hoverablesJoin`, it would be impossible to dismiss a todo by clicking on its text label.

 ###Implementing Menus
 Or however you want to present the actual menus.
 Your section, Eliot.
 Three dirty tricks: spacers, ORing with parent, ORing with delay